IMPEL Logo

 Ongoing

-Examples of good practices will help aerodromes to apply the most appropriate aircraft – wildlife hazard management strategies.
-This will result in
+Examples of better practices will help aerodromes to apply the most appropriate aircraft – wildlife strike prevention strategies, resulting in:

-1) a reduction of the aircraft – wildlife strike hazard
+1) a reduction of the aircraft – wildlife collision hazard;

 Photography by: © Andries Pen